 Start by searching words or phrases related to your book.
 You’ll see how often keywords are searched and how their search volume changes over time.
 You’ll probably want to choose low- to- medium competition keywords.
 Narrow is better.
 Your book may get lost in a high-competition search term.

-Kindle Spy helps you figure out what Amazon Kindle categories you should choose for your book.
-It’s a browser extension used when you’re browsing Kindle books.
+Kindle Spy is a $47 browser extension that helps you figure out what Amazon Kindle categories you should choose for your book.
 See what books like yours are using and what categories are too popular (saturated with so many books that yours will get lost) and which you can actually compete in.
 Because BISAC codes are similar to Amazon categories it can help you choose these wisely, too.

 Pickfu for Surveys